Learn how to use and store curry leaves in the refrigerator, freezer and in dried form.

 Fresh curry leaves are difficult to source here in Melbourne.
-So everytime I find good quality curry leaves, I buy a large bag and store them.
+So every time I find good quality curry leaves, I buy a large bag and store them.
 They stay fresh and flavourful when stored correctly.

 Curry leaf is more sturdy when compared to other herbs like coriander leaves.
 It keeps fresh for up to two weeks in the refrigerator and six months in the freezer if stored correctly.
 It can also be dried (either sun-dried or in an oven) and stored at room temperature.
 Dried curry leaves stay fresh for up to three months.
-It is important to wash, clean, and dry the curry leaves completely before storing it.
+It is important to wash, clean, and dry the curry leaves completely before storing them.
 Spread them on a kitchen towel so that it dries fully.
-Alternatively, pat-dry the leaves well making sure there is no water content.
+Alternatively, pat dry the leaves well making sure there is no water content.
 They must not have any water content (on the leaves or stem) before being stored.
 Dried curry leaves however do not have as much flavour as the fresh or even frozen curry leaves.

 In the refrigerator

 Do not remove the stem of the curry leaves if you want to store them in the refrigerator.
 Leaving them with the stem helps them stay fresh for longer.
 Wrap the curry leaves (along with the stem) in a kitchen towel and place them in an air-tight container.

 When storing the curry leaves in the freezer, remove the stem from the leaves.
 Make sure they are dry.
 Places the leaves in a ziplock bag, remove as much air as possible, and store them in the freezer.
 Even though they change colour in the freezer after a few days, the taste of the curry leaves will remain the same.
 They also retain a lot of flavour.
 They can be used directly from the freezer.

 Dry them and store